Student OpEd Contest

 Problem Solvers OpEd Contest

-Aii presents students with two essay prompts and invites students to select one, reflect deeply, and conduct their own research.
+Aii presents students with one essay prompt and invites them to reflect deeply and conduct their own research.
 To enter the contest, students will write a well-reasoned and well-supported opinion column (like an OpEd) citing Aii’s work and submit it to a local, state, or national publication of your choosing.
 Once you’ve done so, upload a hyperlink to the published article or send in proof of a good faith effort to get your article placed.

 Who is Aii?

-The Alliance for Innovation and Infrastructure (Aii) is the only nationwide public policy think tank dedicated to infrastructure.
-Aii is a nonpartisan, independent research and educational organization with a mission to help foster innovative solutions to current and future infrastructure challenges.
-An innovative think tank, Aii explores the intersection of economics, law, and public policy in the areas of climate, damage prevention, eminent domain, energy, infrastructure, innovation, technology, and transportation.
+The Alliance for Innovation and Infrastructure (Aii) is an independent, national research and educational organization working to advance innovation across industry and public policy.
+The only nationwide public policy think tank dedicated to infrastructure, Aii explores the intersection of economics, law, and public policy in the areas of climate, damage prevention, eminent domain, energy, infrastructure, innovation, technology, and transportation.

 To enter the contest, students must: